Deeman2014/Open_edX_Windows7_Installation/2_Prerequisites.rst

 First, you will need the host operating system, Microsoft Windows 7 Enterprise, Service Pack 1.

-You need the Enterprise (or Ultimate) version because that version comes with a systems service that the edX platform needs, called Client for Network File Ssystem (NFS).
+You need the Enterprise (or Ultimate) version because that version comes with a systems service that the edX platform needs, called Client for Network File System (NFS).

 Windows 7 Professional, and other versions of Windows 7, do not come with this NFS service.